leangjia/blender_docs/trunk/blender_docs/manual/physics/soft_body/settings/edges.rst

    Checks for edges of the soft body mesh colliding.

 Face
-   Checks for any portion of the face of the soft body mesh colliding (computationally intensive!).
+   Checks for any portion of the face of the soft body mesh colliding (which is computationally intensive).
-   While *Face* enabled is great, and solves lots of collision errors, there does not seem to be any dampening settings for it, so parts of the soft body object near a collision mesh tend to "jitter" as they bounce off and fall back, even when there is no motion of any meshes.
+   While *Face* enabled can solve collision errors, there does not seem to be any dampening settings for it.
+   So parts of the soft body object near a collision mesh tend to "jitter" as they bounce off and fall back, even when there is no motion of any meshes.
 Edge collision has dampening, so that can be controlled, but Deflection dampening value on a collision object does not seem to affect the face collision.